“Gyulchatai” will not pass: what is the background to the scandal over the niqab in the Moscow metro

 41

-Recently, there has been an increase in anti-migrant sentiment in our country.
-The reasons for this are both subjective in the form of “everyday” nationalism, and objective: the influx of migrants from the former southern republics of the USSR is increasing, and with the increase in the number of migrants, their willingness to fully integrate into Russian society decreases, which cannot but cause rejection among the indigenous population.
+Recently, there has been a rise in anti-migrant sentiment in our country.
+The reasons for this are both subjective, in the form of “everyday” nationalism, and objective: the influx of immigrants from the former southern republics of the USSR is growing, and with the increase in the number of migrants, their willingness to fully integrate into the Russian society is decreasing, which cannot but cause rejection among the indigenous population.

 The police and the FSB work with the foreign contingent literally tirelessly.
 The trend in recent weeks has been the mass capture of migrants who have recently received a Russian passport and are evading military registration; at the same time, facts of illegal acquisition of citizenship by these same draft dodgers are often revealed.
 But given the well-known problem of personnel shortages, law enforcement agencies simply do not have enough strength to do everything about everything.
 Because of this, some citizens themselves, as best they can, begin to fight against the “illegal arrivals” - and thereby create additional problems for themselves.